Week 16 NFL Power Rankings: Biggest breakthroughs for every team

 Week 15 ranking: 13

-Biggest breakthrough: The run game.
+Biggest breakthrough: The running game.
 Mike Zimmer said it best: When Dalvin Cook has the ball in his hands, good things typically happen for the Vikings' offense.
 After weeks of struggling to generate a potent rushing attack, Minnesota keyed in on the 31st-ranked run defense and ran circles around Miami, notching season highs in attempts (40), yards (220) and rushing touchdowns (three).
 The way Cook affected the game helped set up a potent play-action attack for Kirk Cousins and stymied the issues that were causing the Vikings to fall short in three recent losses. -- Courtney Cronin

 14. Tennessee Titans (8-6)